 - Make every stop a “movement break.”
 Walk, stretch, bathroom.
 Keep all your bodily processes flowing.

 - Pack your console with care items: mints, lip gloss or chapstick, phone charger, wipes, bandaids, and a hair tie or clip.
 Take sunglasses and a hat with a brim, just in case you need extra protection while driving into the sunrise or sunset.
+(If you are flying, this goes in your carry-on.)

 - Snacks: Sweet or Salty?
 That is the over-used question when we travel!
 There are so many choices, but before you choose, think about how you want to feel at the end of the trip.
 A steady diet of candy and chips, soda, fast food and minimal water to reduce potty stops, will make you feel miserable when you reach your destination.
 Try to offset your boredom and cravings with: